Frequently Asked

 The Bluesmobile raffle will feature different tickets and will be drawn last.

-- Register (now!)
+• Register (now!)

-- Stay at the host hotel!
+• Stay at the host hotel!

-Book your room ASAP! - Tell your friends and share our social media posts.
+• Tell your friends and share our social media posts.

-- Suggest (or approach) sponsors!
+• Suggest (or approach) sponsors!
 That helps keep our costs down and/or gets you more for your rally dollar.

-- Buy raffle tickets and rally swag.
+• Purchase raffle tickets and rally swag.

-- Set a good example by riding safely and legally.
+• Set a good example by riding safely and legally.

-- Bring the organizers snacks and drinks.
+• Ply the organizers with snacks and drinks.

-- Be patient and respectful with organizers, venues, neighbors, and citizens.
+• Be patient and respectful with organizers, venues, neighbors, and citizens.

-- Make a point of being kind and welcoming to everyone, especially new riders.
-Today’s new riders are tomorrow’s old friends.
+• Make a point of being kind and welcoming to everyone, especially new riders.
+Today’s new riders are tomorrow’s old friends!

-- Go start your own rally!
+• To paraphrase Tim Kerr, Go start your own rally!

 © 2025 Vespa Club of Chicago